If you’re an avid golfer and visiting Bora Bora soon then you might be wondering ‘does Bora Bora have a golf course?’

 Golf Courses Near Bora Bora

-Whilst there isn’t a golf course in Bora Bora, there are 2 fantastic golf courses in French Polynesia.
+Whilst there isn’t a golf course on Bora Bora itself, there are 2 fantastic golf courses in French Polynesia.

 Note: Bora Bora is an island within French Polynesia.
 French Polynesia is a country made up of over 100 islands.